kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 ``fslview_deprecated Sepia_total-field.nii.gz``

 The first dataset is the unwrapped phase images (unit in radian).
-Observe the phase development over time.
-All the zebra-line pattern and phase jumps are gone in the later echoes.
+Play the movie to see the phase development over time.
+All the zebra-line pattern and phase jumps are gone in the later echo images (e.g. near the prefontal cortex [113 195 65]).

+.. note:: In addition to the ability of phase unwrapping, Laplacian based operation removes some of the harmonic fields.
+Therefore, the phase values in the unwrapped phase map cannot be comparable to the raw wrapped phase.

 The second corresponds to the frequency (Hz) which was computed using the unwrapped phase images at the different echo times:

 .. math::